Resiliency & Mental Health Resources

 - $8.9 million for a Preschool Development Infant and Early Childhood Mental Health Grant to provide mental health sub-grants.

-- $5.2 million for youth mental health awareness training for teachers and school personnel.
+- $5.5 million for Youth Mental Health Awareness training for teachers and school personnel.

 If you feel you or someone in your household may harm themselves or someone else:

-- The Online Lifeline Crisis Chat is free and confidential.
+- The Lifeline Chat and Text is free and confidential.
 You’ll be connected to a skilled, trained counselor in your area.

 - National Domestic Violence Hotline